rbontekoe/rbontekoe.github.io/docs/src/index.md

 # AppliGate
-AppliGate is a IT-Consultancy company in the Netherlands.
+AppliGate is an IT-Consultancy company in the Netherlands.

 ## Focus
 Appligate's focus is the Julia programming language: